ayrnicolai/AND1_Project/README.md

 # Name
-An Application for booking clothes consultation and buying clothes  *Title in process*
+An Application for booking taco consultation and buying taco related items  *Title in process*

 # Description
 This app is for a made up company, which will have a booking system, where a users can book a personal